Janusec/janusec-admin/README.md

 # Janusec Application Gateway Web Administration

-This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with [Angular CLI](https://github.com/angular/angular-cli) and Angular 5+.
+This project is the Unified Web Administration Portal for [Janusec Application Gateway](https://www.janusec.com/) , [Github](https://github.com/Janusec/janusec) , generated with Angular 9.

-This project is optional, and Janusec Application Gateway has already included it.
+> This project is optional, and Janusec Application Gateway has already included distribution files of this project.

 ## Development server